Please refer to the pharmacotherapy clinical practice guideline to ensure you are utilizing the most up-to-date evidence.

 Your healthcare team may recommend medications as part of your obesity management plan, alongside behavioural changes.
 Before starting a new medication, your healthcare professional will discuss and consider a number of different factors such as your health history, BMI, other complications of obesity, such as type 2 diabetes or high blood pressure and possible side effects.

-In Canada, three prescription medications are available for the treatment of overweight and obesity.
+In Canada, four prescription medications are available for the treatment of overweight and obesity.

 Contrave® (naltrexone and bupropion)